 R Markdown: The Definitive Guide

-Note: This book is to be published by Chapman & Hall/CRC.
+Note: This book has been published by Chapman & Hall/CRC.
 The online version of this book is free to read here (thanks to Chapman & Hall/CRC), and licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 The document format “R Markdown” was first introduced in the knitr package (Xie 2015, 2018d) in early 2012.
 The idea was to embed code chunks (of R or other languages) in Markdown documents.
 In fact, knitr supported several authoring languages from the beginning in addition to Markdown, including LaTeX, HTML, AsciiDoc, reStructuredText, and Textile.
 Looking back over the five years, it seems to be fair to say that Markdown has become the most popular document format, which is what we expected.
 The simplicity of Markdown clearly stands out among these document formats.

 However, the original version of Markdown invented by John Gruber was often found overly simple and not suitable to write highly technical documents.
 For example, there was no syntax for tables, footnotes, math expressions, or citations.
 Fortunately, John MacFarlane created a wonderful package named Pandoc (http://pandoc.org) to convert Markdown documents (and many other types of documents) to a large variety of output formats.
 More importantly, the Markdown syntax was significantly enriched.
 Now we can write more types of elements with Markdown while still enjoying its simplicity.

 In a nutshell, R Markdown stands on the shoulders of knitr and Pandoc.
 The former executes the computer code embedded in Markdown, and converts R Markdown to Markdown.
 The latter renders Markdown to the output format you want (such as PDF, HTML, Word, and so on).